ShankarBirTamang/pharmonico/docs/flowchart/flowchart_description.md

-Here is a **clear explanation of the Pharmonico flowchart**, based on the requirements, architecture, and workflow described inside both documents you uploaded.
+Here is a **clear explanation of the PhilMyMeds flowchart**, based on the requirements, architecture, and workflow described inside both documents you uploaded.
 (Your flowchart image wasn’t provided here, so I am explaining the *official* improved workflow from the docs you shared.)

 ---

-# ✅ **Pharmonico Flowchart — Simple & Clear Explanation**
+# ✅ **PhilMyMeds Flowchart — Simple & Clear Explanation**

-Pharmonico simulates a **real specialty pharmacy** prescription pipeline.
+PhilMyMeds simulates a **real specialty pharmacy** prescription pipeline.
 The full flow has **7 major stages**, each with workers, Kafka events, Redis caching, and MongoDB writes.

 Below is the **easy-to-understand explanation** of each stage in the flowchart.